 About Our Organisation

-Angelman Syndrome Association Australia is a volunteer committee consisting of family members of people living with Angelman syndrome (AS).
+Angelman Syndrome Association Australia (ASAA) is the key advocacy and peer support organisation for people living with Angelman syndrome and their families in Australia.
+We are a volunteer committee consisting of family members of people living with Angelman syndrome (AS).

 The committee dedicate their time and expertise to supporting families, working with other rare disease and Angelman organisations, and advocating at all levels of government, to create a better world for people living with Angelman syndrome.